 6. Website Testing Jobs

-Most web developers and web owners hire people to test-run the usability of their site and give reports about their user experience.
-These reports the get are used to better improve the site.
+Most web developers and owners hire people to test-run the usability of their sites and give reports about their user experience.
+These reports the get is used to improve the site better.
 An average website testing would take between 10 to 20 minutes.

 7. Tutoring Online

-Tutoring is usually through Skype so having a Skype account is a must.
+Tutoring is usually through Skype, so having a Skype account is necessary.
 Some platforms you can find online tutoring jobs are HomeworkTutoring, Tutors Home, TutorZilla, TutorVista, Tutor.com, etc.

 8. Selling Items on Marketplaces Online

-Another great idea students can use to make money online is by selling items on marketplaces like eBay.
-Some websites don’t allow you to sell certain stuff (for example, eBay doesn’t allow you to see old or unwanted kinds of stuff on their platform) while some have little limitations on what you can sell.
+Another great idea students can use to make money online is selling items on marketplaces like eBay.
+Unfortunately, some websites don’t allow you to sell certain stuff (for example, eBay doesn’t let you see old or unwanted things on their platform), while some have few limitations on what you can sell.

 9. Do Micro Jobs Online

 Another way students can earn money online is by doing small tasks or rendering small services to individuals or businesses.
-You can list your skills and services on a micro-gig site to tell people about what you can do and how much you are charging for those services.
+You can list your skills and services on a micro-gig site to tell people what you can do and how much you charge for those services.

 Some micro-gig sites you can try out include SEO Clerks, Tenor, Zeerk, Tenbux, Fivesquids, Gigbucks, Amazon Mechanical Turk, Fiverr, and others.